unoplatform/uno/doc/articles/concepts/overview/why-uno-platform.md

 Uno Platform provides access to the **original APIs** provided by the target platform, both for UI and non-UI functionalities.
 You will be able to use the UI controls that come directly from the respective target platform's native SDK.
 This ensures that your app seamlessly incorporates the _familiar_ look and feel of the platform it's running on.

-You can tap into the richness of the ecosystems on the Web, iOS, and Android, Linux and Skia.
+You can tap into the richness of the ecosystems on the Web, iOS, and Android, Linux, and Skia.
 This versatility allows for a broader reach and compatibility across different devices and platforms.

 Uno Platform provides "escape hatches" when needed.
 This means that you have the flexibility to utilize platform-specific features or optimizations when required, should that functionality not be provided by Uno Platform itself.